dancer1325/AngularAdvancedTests/README.md

 # AngularAdvancedTest

+* Branchs
+  * master
+    * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
+    * It doesn't work running neither node 16, 17
+    * To FIX it!!
+  * main
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+    * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+    *  It works

 ## Development server